 While the traditional colors for road safety vests are orange, yellow, and lime green (or yellow-green), blue safety vests are employed for a significant, specific reason.
 Emergency responders are required to wear blue safety vests.
 Medical and paramedical staff are distinguished from others at the scene of a traffic accident, fire, or another emergency because of the royal blue color.

 Reflective safety vests (ANSI approved) are worn by workers in high-traffic areas with speeds typically 25 mph or less.
-A Class 2 vest resembles the uniforms traffic cops and crossing guard’s wear.
+A Class 2 vest resembles the uniforms traffic cops and crossing guards wear.
 Orange, yellow, and lime green are approved colors for this level vest.
 Other variants are not authorized, unlike Class 1 items.

 All (ANSI certified) traffic safety vests must be the same color for daylight work.
-However, Class 2 and 3 ANSI safety vests made of evident material for high-night work can also be white or silver.
+However, Class 2 and 3 ANSI safety vests made of transparent material for high-night work can also be white or silver.
 Therefore, your safety vest can be made of one of three materials.
 For the most part, you may wear a polyester model.

 A mesh safety vest keeps you more relaxed in hot weather or climates during the workday.
 Vinyl safety vests are also available for affordability and, at the very least, the illusion of great reflective ability.
-You can now wear a lit safety vest when working at night, dramatically increasing the risk of injury.
+In addition, you can now wear a lit safety vest when working at night, dramatically increasing the risk of injury.
 One version contains a light source that makes your vest or its stripes shine for increased visibility.
 Another is the LED (light-emitting diode) safety vest, which illuminates you as you work.